History of Palanpur: Post independence

 The Palanpur State was abolished in 1949 and merged with Bombay Presidency.
 It subsequently became the capital of Banaskantha district of Bombay State.
 When Bombay State was bifurcated on linguistic lines in 1960, the district became a part of Gujarat.
 In subsequent years, the town show rapid expansion in size and population.
 The commercial activities of town was fueled by retail cloth business and presence of its diaspora in textile and diamond industries.
 The Banas Dairy, a cooperative dairy organization, was established in 1969.

-Last ruler Tale Muhammad Khan died in 1957.
+The last ruler, Tale Muhammad Khan, died in 1957.
 As titular head of the dynasty, Tale Muhammad Khan was succeeded by Iqbal Muhammad Khan in 1957 followed by Muzaffar Muhammad Khan in 2010.